will-lumley/FaviconFinder/README.md

 ### Cocoapods and Carthage

-FaviconFinder was previously available through CocoaPods and Carthage, however making the library available to all three Cocoapods, Carthage, and SPM (and functional to all three) was becoming troublesome.
+FaviconFinder was previously available through CocoaPods and Carthage, however making the library available to all three, Cocoapods, Carthage, and SPM (and functional to all three) was becoming troublesome.
 This, combined with the fact that SPM has seen a serious up-tick in adoption & functionality, has led me to remove support for CocoaPods and Carthage.